 Why this Leadership Academy?

-- The Leadership Academy is like no other professional learning experience.
-It was designed with administrative input to ensure target outcomes are met while focusing on structures of support for today’s leaders.
+- North Central College's Leadership Academy was designed with administrative input to ensure target outcomes are met while focusing on support structures for today’s leaders.

 - The programming model allows for engagement with speakers, colleagues, and experts in the field.

-- Connection sessions with a Professional Learning Network supports practical and personalized application.
+- Connection sessions with a Professional Learning Network support a practical and personalized experience.

 - Mini-grant opportunities provide leaders with funds (up to $5000) to support implementation within their building.